weizou52/TheMetMuseum-App/README.md

 # TheMetMuseum-App
 a web application using React and The Metropolitan Museum of Art Collection API which supports searching and collecting favorite art objects.
-The App was fowllowed by a freecodecamp project by the replit user @john-smilga.
+The App was fowllowed by a freecodecamp project.